Hunt For New Coronavirus Treatments Includes Gene-Silencing And Monoclonal Antibodies

 The biotech firm Regeneron is also looking for such antibodies.
 To find them, the company is using mice that have been given what amounts to a human immune system.

-Regeneron's Christos Kyratsous says these mice make antibodies when you expose them to a virus like the coronavirus — but they don't make mouse antibodies.
+Regeneron's Christos Kyratsous says these mice make antibodies when exposed to a virus like the coronavirus — but they don't make mouse antibodies.

 "They are basically making fully human antibodies," Kyratsous says.
 "We've created a mini human immune response in a mouse."

-They've begun exposing their mice to a virus that mimics the new coronavirus.
+They've begun exposing the mice to a virus that mimics the new coronavirus.

 "The mice are mounting an immune response against these components as we speak," Kyratsous says.
-"Within the next few weeks, we should be able to start harvesting antibodies out of these mice and testing them," to see which ones will make the most effective drug.
+"Within the next few weeks, we should be able to start harvesting antibodies out of these mice and testing them" to see which ones will make the most effective drug.

-Vanderbilt's Mark Denison says it's not enough just to stop the virus — you also have to stop the damage to the lungs the virus causes.
+Vanderbilt's Mark Denison says it's not enough just to stop the virus — you also have to stop the damage to the lungs caused by the virus.
 Denison says it's tempting to try using anti-inflammatory drugs such as steroids, but that can actually make things worse.

 "If we understood ways that the coronavirus has caused lung disease, we might be able to block that damage while we're treating the virus," Denison says.